Spain–Thailand relations: Origin

-In 1870 both Kingdoms formalized their relations with the signing of a Treaty of Friendship, Commerce and Navigation.
+19th century to present

+An 8-real coin with Charles IV from which circulated around Siam with a circular counterstamp.

+A Treaty of Friendship, Commerce and Navigation was signed between Siam and Spain on 23 February 1870, with ratifications exchanged 23 March 1872.
+The treaty was signed by King Chulalongkorn, Viceroy Wichaichan, and Regent Francisco Serrano.
+The treaty formally established relations between the two states.
 The main consequence of the Treaty was the creation of a Consulate of Spain in Bangkok, designed by the architect Adolfo Paxton, who led a Diplomatic Mission sent from China.

 The contacts and common interests continued to be reduced, despite the historic visit to Spain of the King of Thailand Chulalongkorn in 1897 where he was received by the Regent Queen Maria Cristina.

-In 1925 a new Treaty of Friendship, Commerce and Navigation would be signed.
+On 3 August 1925, a new Treaty of Friendship, Commerce and Navigation was signed between Siam and Spain in Madrid.

 After the Spanish Civil War and the Second World War, diplomatic relations were suspended until their resumption in 1950.
 Fernando Vázquez Mendes would become the first Spanish diplomat with permanent residence in Bangkok.